wotbrew/relic/README.md

 ## Relvar reference

-Relvars are always vectors, a each element being some kind of relational statement.
+Relvars are always vectors, they are your relational expressions.

+The are vectors of the form `[& statement]` where each statement is itself a vector representing `[operator & args]`.

 e.g